Eatham532/Software-Engineering-HSC-Textbook/docs/Year11/ObjectOrientedParadigm/Chapter-06-Programming-in-OOP/Section-02-Control-structures-within-methods/index.md

 ## Learning objectives

+!!! builds-on "Builds on"
+    This section builds on [6.1 Building classes and composition](../Section-01-Building-classes-and-composition/index.md).

 By the end of this section, you will be able to:

 - Use selection (if/elif/else) effectively within class methods